peteroupc/CBOR/docs/PeterO.Numbers.EDecimal.md

  * <i>divisor</i>: The divisor.

- * <i>ctx</i>: A precision context object to control the precision, ExtendedDecimal.ToERounding(rounding), and exponent range of the integer part of the result.
+ * <i>ctx</i>: A precision context object to control the precision, rounding, and exponent range of the integer part of the result.
 Flags will be set on the given context only if the context's HasFlags is true and the integer part of the result doesn't fit the precision and exponent range without rounding.

 <b>Returns:</b>

 The integer part of the quotient of the two objects.
 Signals FlagInvalid and returns NaN if the return value would overflow the exponent range.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
 Signals FlagInvalid and returns NaN if the divisor and the dividend are 0.
 Signals FlagInvalid and returns NaN if the rounding mode is Rounding.Unnecessary and the result is not exact.

-<b>Exceptions:</b>

- * System.ArgumentNullException:
-The parameter  <i>divisor</i>
- or  <i>ctx</i>
- is null.

 ### DivideToIntegerZeroScale

-    public PeterO.ExtendedDecimal DivideToIntegerZeroScale(
+    public PeterO.Numbers.EDecimal DivideToIntegerZeroScale(
-        PeterO.ExtendedDecimal divisor,
+        PeterO.Numbers.EDecimal divisor,
-        PeterO.PrecisionContext ctx);
+        PeterO.Numbers.EContext ctx);

 Divides this object by another object, and returns the integer part of the result, with the exponent set to 0.